ESOS Energy Savings Opportunity Scheme

 ESOS Phases and Updates

-By partnering with Kiwa, organisations can ensure they are fully prepared for these evolving ESOS requirements and positioned as leaders in sustainable energy management.
+By partnering with Kiwa, organizations can ensure they are fully prepared for these evolving ESOS requirements and positioned as leaders in sustainable energy management.

 Phase 3 (2023)